dbrugne/donut/README.md

 - [ ] Refresh home on focus
 - [ ] Get last 50 viewed on room/onetoone opening
 - [ ] In welcome.users message list users and not sockets
+- [ ] In room.welcome message list connected sockets and not users
 - [ ] Handle empty room deletion on last user leave
 - [ ] One one to one message check that to user exists in database
 - [ ] Implement central username/room.name validator/sanitization